aptivate/intranet/README.md

 It should end like this, anything else is an error:

 	** Finished deploying intranet for windows.

+If it fails with the following error:

+	WindowsError: [Error 14001] This application has failed to start because the application configuration is incorrect.
+Reinstalling the application may fix this problem

+That's due to a [bug in virtualenv](https://github.com/pypa/virtualenv/issues/294).
+It seems that you can fix it with the following commands:

+	pip uninstall virtualenv
+	pip install git+git://github.com/aptivate/virtualenv.git
+	del /s/q django\intranet\.ve

 Create a user that you can use to log into the Intranet: